 ui5://

-URLsInside the manifest, you can use special URLs prefixed with ui5://
+URLsInside the manifest, you can use special URLs prefixed with ui5://.
+These URLs

 will be resolved automatically during component startup before any models are